peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 --- abstract

-This document defines the nonce endpoint for the OAuth 2.0 framework.
-This endpoint allows a Client to request and obtain server-generated opaque nonces from a server, such as an Authorization Server.
+This document defines the nonce endpoint for the implementations based on OAuth 2.0 [RFC6749], allowing a client to request and obtain server-generated opaque nonces from a server, such as an OAuth 2.0 Authorization Server.

 --- middle

 # Introduction

 This specification defines a method for a client to query an endpoint in a server, such as an OAuth 2.0 authorization server, to request and obtain a new nonce.
 The nonce is an arbitrary and randomic string used only once.

-OAuth 2.0 deployments may use encryption, using a symmetric or an asymmetric key that is not provided to the client, to carry any confidential information relating to the nonce, such as the origin of the nonce, its time of issuance and expiration and its audiences, allowing the use of the nonce within infrastructures that do not require a shared memory of the issued nonces within their domain.
+OAuth 2.0 deployments may use encryption, using a symmetric or an asymmetric key that is not provided to the client, to carry any confidential information relating to the nonce, such as the origin of the nonce, its time of issuance and expiration and its audiences, within itself; allowing the use of the nonce within infrastructures that do not use shared memory between multiple servers to store and share the issued nonces within their domain.

 # Conventions and Definitions